-Once you have registered at Grants.gov, you must add an "individual" profile in order to submit an application to this program or other programs for individuals.
+Once you have registered at Grants.gov, you must add an "individual applicant" profile in order to submit an application to programs for individuals.
 Do this by clicking on the "My Account" link, then on "Manage Profiles" and "Add Profile."
-Instructions for adding a profile are available here:
+Refer to Grant.gov's instructions for adding a profile.